splunk/kafka-connect-splunk/README.md

 5. Validate your connector deployment by running the following command curl `http://<KAFKA_CONNECT_HOST>:8083/connector-plugins`.
 Response should have an entry named `com.splunk.kafka.connect.SplunkSinkConnector`.

 ## Security
-The Kafka Connect Splunk Sink supports the following security mechanisms:
+Splunk Connect for Kafka supports the following security mechanisms:
 * `SSL`
 * `SASL/GSSAPI (Kerberos)` - starting at version 0.9.0.0
 * `SASL/PLAIN` - starting at version 0.10.0.0